illuin-tech/colpali/README.md

 [[Blog Post]](https://huggingface.co/blog/manu/colpali)

 > [!TIP]
-> If you want to try the pre-trained ColPali on your own documents, you can use the [`vidore-benchmark`](https://github.com/illuin-tech/vidore-benchmark) repository.
-It comes with a Python package and a CLI tool for convenient evaluation.
-You can also use code provided in the model cards on the hub.
+> For production usage in your RAG pipelines, we recommend using the [`byaldi`](https://github.com/AnswerDotAI/byaldi) package, which is a lightweight wrapper around the `colpali-engine` package developed by the author of the popular [RAGatouille](https://github.com/AnswerDotAI/RAGatouille) repostiory. 🐭

 ## Associated Paper

 This repository contains the code used for training the vision retrievers in the [**ColPali: Efficient Document Retrieval with Vision Language Models**](https://arxiv.org/abs/2407.01449) paper.
 In particular, it contains the code for training the ColPali model, which is a vision retriever based on the ColBERT architecture.

 ## Setup

-We used Python 3.11.6 and PyTorch 2.2.2 to train and test our models, but the codebase is expected to be compatible with Python >=3.9 and recent PyTorch versions.
+We used Python 3.11.6 and PyTorch 2.2.2 to train and test our models, but the codebase is compatible with Python >=3.9 and recent PyTorch versions.

 The eval codebase depends on a few Python packages, which can be downloaded using the following command: